mbbischoff/website/about.md

 ![Photo of Matthew Bischoff](/assets/matthew.jpg)

 I’m Matthew Bischoff.
 By day I’m an iOS engineering manager at [Tumblr](https://tumblr.com) where we make apps for creators and their audiences.
-And by night, I run an small software company with my best friends, [Lickability](http://lickability.com).
+And by night, I work on [Lickability](http://lickability.com), a small software company I founded with my best friends called..

 ## Projects